Summer semester 2022: First EuroTeQ Collider at TUM

 Relevant considerations for the challenge/theme:

-As any early-stage project, there are financial and capacities issues.
-This means that we would need to make a feasibility study that would give us the information to generate a proposal to seek for funds.
-Moreover, once we have the funds we need to consider that building and maintaining an Ice Stupa in an inaccessible mountain region is not easy: there will be harsh weather conditions, lack of infrastructure, trial-and-error strategies, among others.
+As with any early-stage project, there are financial and capacity issues.
+This means that we would need to conduct a feasibility study to gather the information necessary for generating a proposal to seek funding.
+Moreover, once we have the funds, we need to consider that building and maintaining an Ice Stupa in an inaccessible mountain region is not easy: there will be harsh weather conditions, lack of infrastructure, and trial-and-error strategies, among others.

 As this is a long-term challenge, the traced strategy could be divided into stages, for example: 1) Feasibility study + tracing a collaboration strategy, 2) Seek for funds, 3) Building the Ice Stupa (improving the construction technique?), 4) Monitoring and optimizing stage, 5) Building adjacent projects (e.g. raised beds and/or green houses for crops, prototypes of recycled pipelines, design of closed-cycle irrigation systems, etc.), 6) Data gathering and capacity building, 7) Upscaling the project (meaning more Ice Stupas in the Alps and beyond).